-All MFA students are offered a full financial package that covers all university tuition and insurance (health, dental, vision).
+All MFA and PhD students are offered a full financial package that covers all university tuition and insurance (health, dental, vision).

 MFA in Acting

 The body and mind of the actor are synthesized to serve as an instrument of expression.
 The actor must depend on his or her instrument to perform, and the program places great emphasis on the strengthening and tuning of that instrument.
 The innate talent of the student is nurtured, coaxed, and challenged with individual attention from a team of professionals and specialists in actor training.

 Click here to learn more about the Acting MFA Program.

 MFA in Contemporary Dance Making and Performance

 The purpose of the MFA in Contemporary Dance Making and Performance is to nurture the unique vision of the next generation of dance theatre artists.
 Students will create original works that foster cross-fertilization between choreography and other artistic disciplines.
 The focus of the program will encourage the development of concepts and processes, which expand the language and aesthetics of dance theatre.